-(DORA and GERTRUDE exit.
-FERA ONE jumps up from behind the sofa and leans over the judge's shoulder, reading the envelope in a hideous, rasping voice.)
+(DORA and GERTRUDE depart as FERA ONE leaps up from behind the sofa and leans over the judge's shoulder, reading the envelope with a hideous, rasping voice.)

 "To the Honorable Lord Justice Elijah Harbottle, of his Majesty's Court of Common Pleas."